memfault/interrupt/_posts/2024-01-24-practical_zephyr_kconfig.md

 Huh.
 Even though we've disabled `PRINTK` using `CONFIG_PRINTK=n` in our `prj.conf` file, the output is still not disabled.
 The build passed, and there were no warnings - did we miss something?

 ## Navigating Kconfig

 As mentioned before, _Kconfig_ uses an entire _hierarchy_ of `Kconfig` files.
 The initial configuration is merged from several `Kconfig` files, including the `Kconfig` file of the specified board.
 The exact procedure used by Zephyr for merging the configuration file is explained in great detail in a [dedicated section of the official documentation](https://docs.zephyrproject.org/latest/build/kconfig/setting.html#the-initial-configuration) but is not worth repeating here.

 > **Notice:** The command line output of `west build` also shows the order in which _Kconfig_ merges the configuration files.
 We'll see this in the section about [build types and alternative Kconfig files](#build-types-and-alternative-kconfig-files).

 When debugging _Kconfig_ settings, it can be helpful to have a look at the generated output.
-All _Kconfig_ symbols are merged into a single `zephyr/.config` file located in the build directory, in our case `build/zephyr/.config`.
+All _Kconfig_ symbols are merged into a single `zephyr/.config` file located in the build directory, in our case, `build/zephyr/.config`.
 There, we find the following setting:

 `build/zephyr/.config`

 ```conf
 #
 # Debugging Options